AppleBreak1/Z490-Vision-D-Customac/README.md

 - FakePCIID_Intel_HDMI_Audio.kext (Required for onboard Audio to work in Sierra ~ Mojave)

-- FakePCIID_Intel_I225-V.kext (Required for I225 Ethernet in macOS Catalina along with fake device-id injection)
+- FakePCIID_Intel_I225-V.kext (Nessary for native I225 Ethernet driver in macOS Catalina along with fake device-id injection)

    Note: In macOS Big Sur+, AppleEthernetE1000 driver kit natively attaches to i225 ethernet.
-Thus, FakePCIID_Intel_I225-V.kext is no longer needed.
+Thus, FakePCIID_Intel_I225-V.kext is no longer needed for native driver.
 However, if the ethernet port is occupied without having AppleVTD enabled with modifed DMAR table, the system will experience freeze, crash, and etc. To avoid having these issues, we need to enable AppleVTD with the following.

     Enabling AppleVTD